Wikis have been around for a while, but the idea of them is gaining traction among businesses wanting to create or improve their intranets.

 However, by themselves wikis do have limitations in that they don’t allow two-way conversation other than leaving text notes for the next editor.
 Also, unlike other collaboration software it is not simple for two or more remote users to edit a page together in real time.

 Compared to easy-to-use content management systems, wikis can require more training on how to fully use all their features.
-Fortunately, Microsoft SharePoint’s wiki will be simpler to use for those familiar with Office applications such as Word and PowerPoint as it uses similar editing tools.
+Fortunately, Microsoft's SharePoint wiki will be simpler to use for those familiar with Office applications such as Word and PowerPoint as it uses similar editing tools.

 So, while wikis can be very useful tools, they do have their limitations and should not be used in isolation.
 Instead, they should be deployed alongside other intranet apps to provide a business with the complete gamut of collaboration and communication tools required to be truly effective.

-Find out how you could be using a wiki as part of your intranet solution today.
+Find out how you could be using a wiki as part of your intranet solution today and get in touch with our team of digital workplace experts.